Rated by UPSC aspirants

 Frequently Asked Questions

-Dwij is purpose-built for UPSC History — it references 12 standard textbooks, structures answers in the 4-step format examiners reward, and includes source-aligned citations.
+Dwij is purpose-built for UPSC — it references 15 standard textbooks across History and Polity, structures answers in the format examiners reward, and includes source-aligned citations.
 Generic AI has none of this.

 Pro early-access — only 500 spots at ₹199/month